 The month of February delivers unpredictable weather, but fortunately there are always plenty of sun breaks!
 Be ready to jump in the garden when conditions are right to refresh color or add some fragrant plants to key locations and entryways.
 Mid-February is the time to do some serious pruning and start lawn renovations.

-Bring easy color to porch and walkway: Freshen up window boxes and flowerpots with primroses, violas and/or pansies, and potted spring bulbs like daffodils.
-Make sure plants under porch and eaves get occasional watering.
+Bring easy color to porch and walkway: Freshen up window boxes and flowerpots with Primroses, Violas and/or Pansies, Hellebores, and potted Spring bulbs like Crocus, Daffodils, and Snowdrops.
+Make sure plants under porch and eaves receive occasional watering.

-Use a dormant spray for pest/disease control on roses, fruit trees, dogwoods, and other deciduous trees and shrubs that struggled last season.
+Use a dormant spray for pest and disease control on Roses, Fruit Trees, Dogwoods, and other deciduous trees and shrubs that struggled last season.